-The MPO's first Performance Measures report was published in 2016 and annual updates published in 2017-'20.
+The MPO's first Performance Measures report was published in 2016 and annual updates were published in 2017-'20.
 The reports incorporate the federal performance measures along with other regional measures related to the RTP goals.
 For the federal measures, the MPO has elected to support the state targets and has adopted the Metro Transit targets for the transit asset management and safety measures.
-Work is underway to transition on an online performance measures data dashboard.
+The MPO transitioned to on an online performance measures data dashboard in 2023.

 - Continue tracking and analyzing performance measures associated with RTP goals.
 Continue to coordinate with WisDOT and Metro Transit in establishment of the state and MPO performance targets for the federal measures.
-Complete work to develop an online performance measures data dashboard with interactive maps to replace the former PDF report.
 Continue to make refinements to the performance measures as needed based on available data and tools. - Continue work to implement the planning related recommendations in the Connect Greater Madison: 2050 RTP.
 This includes completion of a study using the travel model to evaluate the impact of various technology and policy scenarios on traffic forecasts and VMT, including CAVs, micromobility, continued high teleworking rates, and pricing strategies.
 It also includes leading or assisting in other special studies and assistance to local municipalities with their planning initiatives.
-MPO staff will explore creation of a local technical assistance program using consultants to assist with engineering or project design analyses to supplement staff assistance. - Continue implementation of strategic plan to improve the regional travel model and other planning analysis tools and the data to support the tools.
-Begin planning for the next set of improvements to the regional travel model and begin work to develop the dataset for an updated model base year.
-Continue effort to get trained on new travel model and learn all of the new features and analyses and performance metrics that the model can be used for in evaluating plans and projects.
-Make refinements to the model inputs and networks as needed in conjunction with work on travel forecasts.
-Also continue participation in meetings of the WisDOT model users group. - Work with WisDOT and local planning staff and officials to make adjustments to 2020 Madison urban area boundary designated by the U.S. Census Bureau and then to create and approve a new Greater Madison MPO planning area boundary based on the new urban area boundary.
-Also, begin work with WisDOT to update the regional roadway functional classification system. - Provide assistance to Dane County Planning staff with project to develop the Dane County Regional Housing Strategy (RHS).
-The purpose of developing the regional strategy is to build on local efforts, assess ongoing challenges, and work together to help expedite the development and preservation of affordable/workforce housing.
-MPO staff may serve on the advisory committee, but will focus on ensuring the strategy includes consideration of transportation efficient locations with good multimodal access for affordable housing in order to better connect such housing with employment and services. - Work with CARPC and city of Madison Planning staff to make any needed updates to the population, household, and employment forecasts, growth scenario, and TAZ level 2050 data following the release of WisDOA county and municipal population and household forecasts. - Begin planning for a consultant led project in 2024 to create a regional resiliency plan to assess vulnerabilities of the transportation system to weather events and identify and prioritize projects and strategies to make the system more resilient to climate change. - Assist WisDOT as needed with efforts to implement the Connect 2050 Policy Plan, including development of technical analysis papers related to different modes to support the policy plan.
+MPO staff will explore creation of a local technical assistance program using consultants to assist with engineering or project design analyses to supplement staff assistance. - Continue implementation of a strategic plan to improve the regional travel model and other planning analysis tools and the data to support the tools.
+Begin planning for the next set of improvements to the regional travel model and begin work to develop the dataset for an updated model base year and horizon year.
+Continue effort to get trained on the new travel model and learn all of the new features and analyses and performance metrics that the model can be used for in evaluating plans and projects.
+Make refinements to the model inputs and networks as needed in conjunction with work on travel forecasts. - Work with WisDOT and local planning staff and officials to make adjustments to 2020 Madison urban area boundary designated by the U.S. Census Bureau and then to create and approve a new Greater Madison MPO planning area boundary based on the new urban area boundary.
+Also, begin work with WisDOT to update the regional roadway functional classification system. - Work with CARPC and city of Madison Planning staff to make any needed updates to the population, household, and employment forecasts, growth scenario, and TAZ level 2050 data as part of corridor studies or project level traffic forecasts, and any needed updates following the release of WisDOA county and municipal population and household forecasts. - Assist WisDOT as needed with efforts to implement the Connect 2050 Policy Plan, including development of technical analysis papers related to different modes to support the policy plan.
 Also assist WisDOT with development of the Active Transportation Plan 2050, and assist with other potential planning efforts such as a Travel Demand Management (TDM) initiative. - Assist WisDOT and/or local communities with any planning or transportation project grant applications, as needed.
-Explore hiring a consultant to assist the MPO and local communities in preparing federal grant applications. - Assist WisDOT as needed to implement the Wisconsin Rail Plan 2050, and monitor implementation of the plan and the Wisconsin State Freight Plan, an update for which will be completed in late 2022.
+Explore hiring a consultant to assist the MPO and local communities in preparing federal grant applications. - Assist WisDOT as needed to implement the Wisconsin Rail Plan 2050, and monitor implementation of the plan and the Wisconsin State Freight Plan.